SUMMER 2023 Course Offerings

 |||||||

-ITA 202 | 1 | Immersive Intermediate Italian | Giulivi, Mazzi | MTWT | 10:00 - 16:00 | ||
+ITA 202 | 1 | Immersive Intermediate Italian | Mottale, Mazzi | MTWT | 10:00 - 16:00 | ||

 Immersive Intermediate Italian Language This is a full immersion course that covers the material of ITA 200 and ITA 201 in four weeks, and prepares students for advanced language and literature study.
 Students will be expected to sign a pledge to use only Italian in and outside of the classroom.
 Students will develop the intermediate language competences in the four skills of listening, speaking, reading, and writing, while discussing and exploring cultural and social issues of Italy and Ticino.
-Upon successful completion of the course, students will rearch the B1/B2 level of the European Common Framework of Reference for Languages.
+Upon successful completion of the course, students will reach the B1/B2 level of the European Common Framework of Reference for Languages.

 |